We work closely with a number of partner organisations to develop and provide services that meet the needs of our patients.

 The CQC introduced a temporary regulatory framework, called the transitional regulatory approach (TRA), which included two virtual assessments for the Trust: one for infection prevention and control in July 2020 and the other for urgent and emergency services in November 2020.
 The CQC did not raise any concerns in relation to either assessment and the Trust was not asked to take any action.

 Education and research

-With our key academic partner, Imperial College London, we are one of the UK’s seven academic health science centres, working to ensure the rapid translation of research for better patient care and excellence in education.
+With our key academic partner, Imperial College London, we are one of the UK’s eight academic health science centres, working to ensure the rapid translation of research for better patient care and excellence in education.
 We are also part of Imperial College Health Partners – the academic health science network for north west London – spreading innovation and best practice in healthcare more widely across our region.

 Our partners and partnerships in education, training and research also include:

 - Health Education North West London, our local education and training board

 - Collaboration for Leadership in Applied Health Research and Care for North West London, an alliance of academic and healthcare organisations working for accelerated and sustainable uptake of research that improves patient care

 - Bucks New University, providing rich and varied learning opportunities for nurses and midwives

 - The Florence Nightingale Faculty of Nursing & Midwifery at King’s College London, developing nurses and midwives

 We work closely with Imperial Health Charity, which helps our five hospitals do more through grants, arts, volunteering and fundraising.
 In 2020/21, the charity invested £6.4m in a wide range of initiatives for the benefit of patients and staff, including £3.1m to support our Covid-19 response.